PGScatalog/pgsc_calc/docs/getting-started.rst

 If the workflow didn't execute successfully, have a look at the :ref:`troubleshoot` section.
-Remember to replace ``<docker/singularity/conda>`` with the software you have installed on your computer, see :ref:`containers` for a more detailed explanation.
+Remember to replace ``<docker/singularity/conda>`` with the software you have installed on your computer.